A few histories have been written about the New York State Button Society. The account below is from two sources:

 1968 – First 25 Years – History Compiled and Edited by Beth Miner and Minerva Miner

-The History of the Society dates back to the organization of its predecessor, The Central New York Button Club, which held its first meeting in July 1941, at the summer home of Mr. Hugh S. Allen on Skaneateles Lake.
-Mrs,.
-Allen was elected President.
+The History of the Society dates back to the organization of its predecessor, The Central New York Button Club.
+In the October 1941 issue of “Hobbies” Magazine, an account of the first meeting of the Central New York Button Club in July 1941, states that a group of button enthusiasts from nearby towns and cities were the guests of Hugh S. Allen at his summer home on Skaneateles Lake.
+“A much too short day of ‘hobby riding’ was enjoyed and resulted in the formation of the Central NY Button Club”.
+Mr. Allen was elected President.

 On October 2, 1943, the first business meeting of the NYSBS was held in Elmira.
-Committees were appointed, regular business transacted and speakers, exhibits and sales made the meeting an interesting one.
+Committees were appointed, regular business transacted, and speakers, exhibits and sales made the meeting an interesting one.

 Our State Presidents: